-The battery must be in good condition and fully charged, if it quickly loses charge won't accept a charge, or has an open circuit terminal voltage of less than 11.7 volts after charging the battery is suspect and must be replaced.
+The battery must be in good condition and fully charged, if it quickly loses charge, won't accept a charge or has an open circuit terminal voltage of less than 11.7 volts after its been charged up the battery is suspect and must be replaced.

-If the charging voltage is out of limits and you have a Lithium-ion battery fitted, replace it for type specified in the bike's original manual (eg a lead-acid type).
-This is not a regulator fault - the regulator is designed for lead acid technology and not lithium batteries.
+If the charging voltage is out of limits and you have a Lithium-ion battery fitted, replace it for type specified in the bike's original manual (EG a lead-acid type).

 If the voltage is low or does not rise up when the engine is revved, check the earthing to the wiring loom/battery.
 Many charging problems are caused by powder coated frames, poor earthing, broken connections in the original loom or incorrectly connected generator wires.
-Remember these bikes are approaching 4 decades old and wiring problems multiply with time.
+Remember these bikes are approaching 5 decades old and wiring problems multiply with time.